-Election committee for employees' election of supervisory board members
+Election Committee for employees' election of supervisory board members

-According to the Savings banks Act this election shall be organised by an election board with representatives appointed by the board of directors.
+According to the Savings Banks Act this election shall be organised by an election board with representatives appointed by the Board of Directors.
 The election board comprises at least three members and both the management and the employees shall be represented.

-Deviations from point 7 of the Code of Practice: All members of the election committee for the supervisory board are appointed from among the groups represented on the supervisory board, in accordance with Regulations on election committees at savings banks.
-Thus far consideration has not been given to enlarging the committee with a member who is not a member of the supervisory board.
-As of 31 December 2012 the supervisory board has not established further guidelines for the election committee beyond what is set forth in law, regulations and articles of association.
+Deviations from point 7 of the Code of Practice: All members of the election committee for the Supervisory Board are appointed from among the Groups represented on the Supervisory Board, in accordance with Regulations on election committees at savings banks.
+Thus far consideration has not been given to enlarging the committee with a member who is not a member of the Supervisory Board.
+As of 31 December 2014 the supervisory board has not established further guidelines for the election committee beyond what is set forth in law, regulations and articles of association.

-Supervisory board and board of directors, composition and independence
+Supervisory Board and Board of Directors, composition and independence

 See point 6 for information about the general meeting/supervisory board.
-The board of directors has eight regularly attending members of whom seven are appointed by the supervisory board and one by the employees.
+The Board of Directors has eight regularly attending members of whom seven are appointed by the supervisory board and one by the employees.
 Four board members are women of whom three are elected by the supervisory board and one is an employee representative.
-Meetings of the board of directors are also attended by a regularly attending alternate in addition to a regularly attending alternate for the employees.

-Members of the board of directors are appointed for two years at a time and can hold office for a maximum of 20 years, but not more than 12 years continuously in the same position.
-The Group CEO is not a member of the board of directors.
-None of the members of the board of directors appointed by the supervisory board are in any employment relationship or independent contractor relationship with the Group beyond their posts as elected officers.
-The board members' independence has been assessed by the election committee and the board members are deemed to be independent, with the exception of the board members elected by the employees.
-The chair and deputy chair are elected by the supervisory board at separate elections for one year at a time.
+Meetings of the Board of Directors are also attended by one regularly attending alternate for the employees.
+Members of the Board of Directors are appointed for two years at a time and can hold office for a maximum of 20 years, but not more than 12 years continuously in the same position.
+The Group CEO is not a member of the Board of Directors.
+None of the members of the Board of Directors appointed by the Supervisory Board are in any employment relationship or independent contractor relationship with the Group beyond their posts as elected officers.
+The Board members' independence has been assessed by the election committee and the board members are deemed to be independent, with the exception of the Board members elected by the employees.
+The chair and deputy chair are elected by the Supervisory Board at separate elections for one year at a time.

-The board of directors is composed based on criteria of competence, capacity and diversity and in accordance with the Bank's articles of association.
-The individual director's background is described in the annual report.
-The election committee has drawn up specification requirements for the composition of the board of directors.
-The board meets at least 11 times each year, and the members' attendance at meetings of the board of directors is described in the annual report.
-The directors are encouraged to own the Bank's equity certificates, and their respective holdings of ECs in SpareBank 1 SMN are shown under the presentation of the board of directors in the annual report and on the Bank's website.
+The Board of Directors is composed based on criteria of competence, capacity and diversity and in accordance with the Bank's articles of association.
+The individual director's background is described in the annual report and at smn.no.
+The election committee has drawn up specification requirements for the composition of the Board of Directors.
+The Board meets at least 11 times each year, and the members' attendance at meetings of the Board of Directors is described in the annual report.
+The directors are encouraged to own the Bank's equity certificates, and their respective holdings of ECs in SpareBank 1 SMN are shown under the presentation of the Board of Directors in the annual report and on the Bank's website.

-Work of the board of directors
+Work of the Board of Directors

-The supervisory board has adopted instructions for the board of directors that set forth rules for the board's work and procedures.
-The board of directors manages the Bank's operations in compliance with laws, articles of association and resolutions of the supervisory board.
-The board of directors is responsible for ensuring that the assets at the Bank's disposal are managed in a safe and appropriate manner.
-The board of directors is also required to ensure that accounting and asset management are subject to satisfactory control.
-The board of directors also adopts the Bank's strategy, budget and market and organisational objectives.
-The board of directors appoints and dismisses the group CEO.
+The Supervisory Board has adopted instructions for the Board of Directors that set forth rules for the Board's work and procedures.
+The Board of Directors manages the Bank's operations in compliance with laws, articles of association and resolutions of the Supervisory Board.
+The Board of Directors is responsible for ensuring that the assets at the Bank's disposal are managed in a safe and appropriate manner.
+The Board of Directors is also required to ensure that accounting and asset management are subject to satisfactory control.
+The Board of Directors also adopts the Bank's strategy, budget and market and organisational objectives.
+The Board of Directors appoints and dismisses the Group CEO.